WitsHPC/HPC-InterestGroup/competitions/2023_cuda/workshop/README.md

 When writing CUDA code it is also important to note that while there are multiple threads, they are organised into thread blocks, each thread block having multiple threads within it.
 Each thread block has a particular ID  (`blockIdx`) and each thread has a particular ID within this block (`threadIdx`).

-What is the importance of threads and thread blocks?
-TODO

 So, if we had to make our above example more correct, we could instead write:
 ```c